A Quick Introduction to Embryo Donation

 Recipients can choose the genetic traits they desire by looking through donor embryo profiles offering family history, ethnicity, and social backgrounds of the donors.

-Additionally, at the time of writing this blog post, about 30% of the donor embryo profiles on our database have had genetic testing performed.
+Additionally, many of the donor embryos listed on our database have had genetic testing performed.
 This is especially important for intended parents who wish to know the gender, as the sex chromosomes are determined through genetic testing and listed on the online profile.

 If genetic testing has not been performed on the embryos, you can have it done once you have secured the embryos.

-3. Flexible Options for Open or Anonymous Donations
+3. Flexible Options for Open ID, Identified, or Nonidentified Donations

-At Donor Nexus, we proudly offer both anonymous and open donations to accommodate the wishes and desires of embryo donors and recipients.
-By offering this flexibility within our program offerings, we’ve pioneered an industry-leading Embryo Donation Program.
+At Donor Nexus, we proudly offer both nonidentified and open ID donations to accommodate the wishes and desires of the embryo donor(s) and recipient(s).

 We also offer our Independent Match Embryo Coordination Program to facilitate communication between embryo donors and recipients who have found each other on their own.

-While most intended parents do opt for anonymous, open donations are becoming a more popular option and we’re proud to have a good selection to accommodate both preferences.
-At the time of writing this blog, currently 80% of the donor embryo profiles listed in our database are for anonymous donations.
+While most donors and recipients do opt for nonidentified donations, open IP donations are becoming a more popular option and we’re proud to have a good selection to accommodate both preferences.

 4. Opportunity for Genetic Siblings